StevenTammen/steventammen.com/content/posts/having-a-website-and-complications-therein.md

 ## Hypocrisy {#hypocrisy}

-An astute observer might note that I have actually published my CV/Resume on my website, and do mention my side projects in what I write.
+An astute observer might note that I have actually published my Resume on my website, and do mention my side projects in what I write.
 What gives then?
 I thought websites were to put your thoughts out there to make them better?
 How does posting such things help?

-You see, the thing is, I'm not against resumes, or portfolios, or other things of the sort.
+You see, the thing is, I'm not against Resumes, or portfolios, or other things of the sort.
 I'm against websites existing simply because people want to paint themselves as more educated or qualified than they really are.
 That is, I'm against these things serving as a marketing medium, not the things themselves.

 Here's how I view it: an ethically constructed resume or CV accurately records skills, experiences and qualifications for an individual without embellishing or misrepresenting.
 It is concise, factual, and descriptive.
 It is not vague and does not promise more than what is there.
-A person should be prepared to defend the exact wording of every phrase included in the document without qualification.
+A person should be prepared to defend the exact wording of every phrase included in the document, without qualification.

 The same thing would go for the now-ubiquitous "elevator pitch."
 It is a decidedly good thing to be able to briefly summarize why you are an attractive value proposition -- to objectively lay out what things you bring to the table.
 But there should not be rhetoric or showboating or anything like that in this.
 It should be kept matter-of-fact.
 And people who lie or misrepresent themselves in any part of the job-seeking process should be punished swiftly and severely.